Mesij002/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the content of the file
+script that write into the file